BalmukundBinod/My_WASE_Project/README.md

 Web hook samle job.
-and it should trigger next job iimidistwly
+and it should trigger next jo